 Table 1.
-Total amount of CO2 from Oil Sands Production And Oil Use
+Estimated total amount of CO2 from Oil Sands Production And Oil Use

-The recent announcement of the Keystone XL pipeline would allow the oil sand oil industry to propel mining and production to a whole new level.

 2.2 The Keystone XL Pipeline

 The pipeline is a major milestone in the next phase of extracting oil sands under Canada's Boreal Forest to reach higher prices of overseas markets.

-Here is the projected impact of Keystone XL by the U.S Department of State in the “Final Environmental Impact Statement” (FEIS) [4]:
+The projected impact of Keystone XL by the U.S Department of State in the “Final Environmental Impact Statement” (FEIS) [4] is stated as:

 Projected 830,000 barrels/day flow

-Add between 147 to 168 million metric tons of greenhouse gas emissions annually
+Ad additional 147 to 168 million metric tons of greenhouse gas emissions would be annually released

-The Canadian Association of Petroleum Producers (CAPP) 2013 Crude Oil Forecast, Markets and Transportation estimates forecasts Canadian crude oil production will more than double to 6.7 million barrels per day by 2030 from 3.2 million barrels per day in 2012.
+The Canadian Association of Petroleum Producers (CAPP) 2013 Crude Oil Forecast, Markets and Transportation forecasts Canadian crude oil production will more than double to 6.7 million barrels per day by 2030 from 3.2 million barrels per day in 2012.
 This includes oil sands production of 5.2 million barrels per day by 2030, up from 1.8 million barrels per day in 2012 [19].

-In a recent article by Environment News Service, two senators called on the Secretary of State John Kerry and the Obama Administration to conduct “an immediate and comprehensive study" of the public health risks to communities from the proposed Keystone XL pipeline would carry diluted bitumen from Alberta across the US-Canada border to refineries on the Texas Gulf Coast [5].
+Meanwhile, the Environment News Service reported two senators called on Secretary of State John Kerry and the Obama Administration to conduct “an immediate and comprehensive study" of the public health risks to communities from the proposed Keystone XL pipeline would carry diluted bitumen from Alberta across the US-Canada border to refineries on the Texas Gulf Coast [5].
+These opposing points of view may be resolved, we hypothesize with renewable electric power and long term CO2 reduction that would result from the reclamation methods proposed in this paper.

-Canada's position has been clear: oil sands will be mined whether or not Keystone XL ever gets built.
-However, in addition to directly benefitting citizens of Canada and the US with renewable electric power and long term CO2 reduction, the proposed option presented here might turn many US opponents of the pipeline into supporters.

-Mark Lewis, one of the new Keystone report’s co-authors, estimates that between the transport costs and the extra lubricants needed to coax the oil through thousands of miles of pipeline, it would cost about $18 a barrel to get oil sands crude from Western Canada down to the Gulf Coast on the Keystone XL [26].
+Another benefit of generating significant electric power in-situ is reduced pipeline pumping costs.
+It has been estimated that current transport costs including extra lubricants needed to pump the thick oil through thousands of miles of pipeline, add about $18 a barrel to get oil sands crude from Western Canada down to the Gulf Coast on the Keystone XL [26].
+If plentiful electric power were available, the case could be made for at least partially refining the oil on site so lighter crude could be more easily pumped through the pipeline.

 2.3 Oil Sands EROI Analysis

-Higher oil prices have boosted revenues, but operating costs have also increased significantly with the rise in energy prices.
+Higher oil prices have boosted oil sands revenues, but operating costs have also increased significantly with the rise in energy prices.
 Currently the cost of production of a barrel of oil sand is in the $40/bbl range and capital costs add another $10-$20/bbl [21].

 Natural gas requirements for the oil sands industry are projected to increase to 2.1 billion cubic feet per day in 2015 [22].
-Natural gas is combusted on site to fuel steam generation units which generates two problems.
-First, it exposes production to economic risk through the highly variable nature of natural gas cost.
-Second, natural gas combustion is the primary source of greenhouse gas emissions for an in-situ project [24].
+Natural gas is combusted on site to fuel steam generation units to provide steam which is pumped underground to reduce the viscosity of the bitumen so it can then be more easily extracted, and the process bitumen that is mined.
+However, the use of natural gas exposes production to economic risk through the highly variable nature of natural gas cost.
+In addition natural gas combustion for steam production is the primary source of greenhouse gas emissions for an in-situ project [24].
 If natural gas prices increased to $8/GJ, supply cost would increase to $6.30 per barrel, while production costs would increase by $5.35 per barrel [28].